ec-jrc/lisflood-utilities/README.md

 ## nc2pcr

-This tool converts single maps netCDF (time dimension is not supported yet) to PCRaster format.
+This tool converts single maps NetCDF (time dimension is not supported yet) to PCRaster format.

 ### Usage